Use WebSockets with Spring, SockJS and Stomp

 SimpMessageHeaderAccessor headerAccessor, Message message) {

-String csrfToken = message.getValue();
+String csrfToken = message.value();

-Map <String, Object> sessionAttributes = headerAccessor.getSessionAttributes();
+Map<String, Object> sessionAttributes = headerAccessor.getSessionAttributes();

-Boolean isCsrfTokenValid = CsrfProtector.isCsrfTokenValid(csrfToken, sessionAttributes);
+boolean isCsrfTokenValid = CsrfProtector.isCsrfTokenValid(csrfToken, sessionAttributes);

-return new Message("isCsrfTokenValid", isCsrfTokenValid.toString());
+return new Message("isCsrfTokenValid", Boolean.toString(isCsrfTokenValid));

 }